On the Whitehead theorem for nilpotent motivic spaces: Introduction

 Here, the introduction of singularities arises by our appeal to affine Grassmannians.
 The affine Grassmannian $\op{Gr}_{G}$ for $G$ a split, semi-simple, simply connected algebraic group is an increasing union of {\em singular} algebraic varieties.
 Moreover, a motivic variant of a result due to Quillen \cite{MitchellQuillen} and Garland-Raghunathan \cite{GarlandRaghunathan} due to the second author \cite[Theorem 15]{Bachmanngrassmannian} implies that $\op{Gr}_{G}$ has the structure of an $h$-space.
 The map from Theorem~\ref{thmintro:exoticequivalence} is obtained from a map of $h$-spaces after looping and we use the Whitehead theorem above to check that map is an equivalence.

 In another direction, using the full strength of our Whitehead theorem, Proposition~\ref{prop:exceptionalEHP} allows to construct some EHP-sequences for motivic spheres outside the range considered by Wickelgren and Williams \cite{WickelgrenWilliams}.
-We use this exceptional EHP sequence to obtain Corollary~\ref{cor:cohenexceptional}, which provides a motivic analog of F. Cohen's exceptional $2$-local fiber sequence \cite[Theorem 3.3]{Cohen}.
+We use this exceptional EHP sequence to obtain Corollary~\ref{cor:cohenexceptional}, which provides a motivic analog of F. Cohen's exceptional $2$-local fiber sequence \cite[Theorem 3.3]{Cohen} (which he attributes to H. Toda).

-\begin{remintro} This paper is a prequel to \cite{ABHFreudenthal} and the results established here will be used there.
-One key theme of \cite{ABHFreudenthal} will be conservativity results for the $\pone$-stabilization functor under suitable additional hypotheses on our motivic spaces and the base field $k$. \end{remintro}